jriverosesma/tumor-semseg/README.md

 1. Follow the [installation instructions](README.md#2-installation).
 2. Download and extract dataset from [Kaggle](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation).
 3. Specify `dataset_dirpath` in the [main configuration file](tumor_semseg/configuration/main.yaml).
 4. Train using `semseg_train` command.
+Run `aim up` in a different terminal to keep track of the training using AimStack logger.
 5. Replace `checkpoint` in the [main configuration file](tumor_semseg/configuration/main.yaml) by the path of the checkpoint saved after training.
+The epoch and last epoch models are saved in `.aim/<experiment_name>/<run_id>` by default.
 6. Run model evaluation using `semseg_eval`.
 7. Run inferences using `semseg_infer`.
 8. Export the model to ONNX using `semseg_export`.